-The preceding list illustrates that there are personnel in charge of products, geographical sales offices and industry targets, as well as an officer in charge of consulting for Digital.
+The preceding list illustrates that there are personnel in charge of products and geographical sales offices.

 In addition to developing leading minicomputers and workstations together with strong network capabilities, DEC has developed client/server technology and become one of the leading providers of information services including SI, professional services and software products.
-The volume of SI and professional services work that it carries out, has led to an increasing volume of IT consulting services, but the amount of strategic consulting that DEC performs is still small and could not be considered a core competency.
+The volume of SI and professional services work that it carries out, led to an increasing volume of IT consulting services, but the amount of consulting that DEC performs has been cut back.

-· General Financial Performance
+General Financial Performance